-- A. If registered to vote, registered in Maine; - B. If licensed to drive a motor vehicle, made application for a Maine motor vehicle operator's license; - C. If owning a motor vehicle or vehicles located within the State, registered each such vehicle in Maine; and - D. Complied with the State income tax laws. - FIREARM shall include all instruments used in the propulsion of pellets, shot, shell or bullets by the action of gunpowder or compressed air or gas exploded or released within them. - HUNT means to hunt for, pursue, molest, catch, take, kill, wound or destroy wild birds and wild animals. - JACK-LIGHT means any artificial light used while hunting, except lights used and permitted under the provisions pertaining to raccoon hunting. - 15.
+- 1. ALIENS.
+Any alien who has resided in this state continuously for 1 year and in addition thereto is assessed and pays taxes on real estate in the municipality in which he resides, or any alien who has resided in this state continuously for five years, may purchase any resident license issued under these chapters.
+All other aliens are classed as nonresidents. - 2.
+RESIDENTS.
+Any citizen of the United States shall be eligible for any resident license required under the provisions of these chapters, providing such person is domiciled in Maine with the intention to reside here and who has resided in this state during the 3 months next prior to the date an application is filed for any license under chapters 301 to 337. - 4.
+FIREARM shall include all instruments used in the propulsion of pellets, shot, shell or bullets by the action of gunpowder or compressed air or gas exploded or released within them. - 9.
+HUNT means to hunt for, pursue, molest, catch, take, kill, wound or destroy wild birds and wild animals. - 11.
+JACK-LIGHT means any artificial light used while hunting, except rights used and permitted under the provisions pertaining to raccoon hunting. - 15.
 SUNRISE AND SUNSET.
 The time of sunrise and sunset shall be determined by reference to such times as computed and established for Augusta, Maine, by the Nautical Almanac Office of the United States Naval Observatory, converted to the legal standard of time in force in this state on that day.
-A table is printed in this booklet. - TO TRAP means to trap for wild animals, or the act of trapping or attending to traps. - WILD BIRD means a species of bird wild by nature, whether or not bred or reared in captivity, as distinguished from common domestic bird.
-WILD ANIMAL is defined similarly.
+A table is printed in this booklet. - 16.
+TO TRAP means to trap for wild animals, or the act of trapping or attending to traps. - 19.
+WILD BIRD means a species of bird wild by nature, whether or not bred or reared in captivity, as distinguished from common domestic bird, WILD ANIMAL is defined similarly.